ftraposo/ftraposo.github.io/aboutme.md

 <br>

-I am currently an Associate Lecturer in Quantitative Methods in the <a href="https://www.ucl.ac.uk/social-historical-sciences/political-science" target="_blank" rel="noopener noreferrer">Department of Political Science</a> at University College London.
+I am an Associate Lecturer in Quantitative Methods in the <a href="https://www.ucl.ac.uk/social-historical-sciences/political-science" target="_blank" rel="noopener noreferrer">Department of Political Science</a> at University College London.
 Prior to joining UCL, I was a Postdoctoral Fellow in the <a href="https://www.lse.ac.uk/government/people/academic-staff/felipe-torres-raposo" target="_blank" rel="noopener noreferrer">Department of Government</a> at the London School of Economics and Political Science.

 I am also currently the recipient of a British Academy/Leverhulme Small Research Grant for a project examining how oversight shapes public servants' behaviour, and whether political and family connections shape institutional effectiveness.